 (at LA SENNE / In the framework of Art Brussels - Entry at all times if discreetly)

 Visual and sound artists Rie Nakajima, Aki Onda, Akio Suzuki and David Toop, present a durational performance hovering in the liminal space between installation and concert.
 Through complex and diverse uses of objects, instruments and the performing bodies, the installation reorients the audience members' experiences of space and time.

 The duration of the event is four hours.
 Audience members are free to quietly leave and enter at their own discretion.

 → MONDAY 29/4

-• 20h film screening: TORSE (Maryanne Amacher, Charles Atlas, Merce Cunningham)Pretalk with Bill Dietz, followed by conversation with Bill Dietz and Lars Kwakkenbos.
+• 20h film screening: TORSE (Maryanne Amacher, Charles Atlas, Merce Cunningham)Preceded by a talk by Bill Dietz, followed by conversation between Bill Dietz and Lars Kwakkenbos.

 • Torse (1977)